jeremypedersen/cloud-scripts/aws/deepracer/README.md

 # DeepRacer Scripts

-Scripts to help setup and manage [AWS DeepRacer](https://docs.aws.amazon.com/deepracer/latest/developerguide/what-is-deepracer.html).
+Scripts to help set up and manage [AWS DeepRacer](https://docs.aws.amazon.com/deepracer/latest/developerguide/what-is-deepracer.html) users.

 ## `dr-create-users.py`

-This script creates a set of DeepRacer users.
-It takes a number as input.
+This script creates a set of IAM users and attaches them to a group with the following policies attached:

-If the user inputs `10`, the script will create new IAM users called `deepracer_1` through `deepracer_10`.
-If the user inputs `100`, the users will be `deepracer_1` through `deepracer_100`.

-The script also creates an IAM user group called `DeepRacerUsers` and attaches two IAM policies:

 ```
 arn:aws:iam::aws:policy/AWSDeepRacerDefaultMultiUserAccess
 arn:aws:iam::aws:policy/IAMUserChangePassword
 ```

-The script takes each new IAM user and adds them to the `DeepRacerUsers` group, then **writes a `users.csv` file to disk**.

-The file contains (on each line) a username, password, and IAM logon URL.

-The script can be safely re-run: it will simply skip any steps that cannot be successfully completed (using Python's `try/except`).
+Usernames, passwords, and IAM logon links are stored in a `.csv` file created by the script.

+The number of users to create, IAM group name, IAM username prefix, and output file can all be specified on the command line.
+If they are not specified, default values will be used.

 ## `dr-delete-users.py`

-This script deletes all the resources created by `dr-create-users.py`.
+This script deletes the resources created by `dr-create-users.py`.

-Note that the script will fail to remove the user group if any additional IAM policies have been added to the group beyond the ones added by `dr-create-users.py`.
+The script accepts optional command line arguments for the username prefix and group name.
+If they are not specified, it tries to delete users and groups matching the default user prefix and group name from `dr-create-users.py`.

-**Warning:** This script deletes any IAM user prefixed with `deepracer`. **Not just users created by `dr-create-users.py`.**
+**Warning:** This script will delete any IAM user or group matching the patterns given, so be careful.

-This script can also be safely re-run.
+The script is designed to fail gracefully and be safe to re-run.